jka157/Portfolio/README.md

 #Portfolio

-This is my personal website for showing off my portfolio
+This is my personal portfolio with my resume, projects and contact information.